 Manual Therapy techniques vary

-Manual therapy is not always indicated, therefore it’s important that you are properly assessed to determine if you are a candidate for manual therapy.
-As part of every initial assessment at Family Physiotherapy a detailed movement and biomechanical assessment is performed.
-Your physiotherapist will choose the most evidence based approaches to for your specific situation.
+Manual therapy is not always indicated, so it’s important that you are properly assessed to determine if you are a candidate for manual therapy.
+As part of every initial assessment at Family Physiotherapy a detailed biomechanical assessment is performed.
+Your physiotherapist will choose the most evidence based approaches to for your specific situation and will give you options for treatment.
 Your physiotherapist will indicate if they feel that you could benefit from integrating manual therapy techniques into your treatment plan.
-They will also give you options for the techniques that are most appropriate for you.

 Abbott “Manual therapy, exercise therapy, or both, in addition to usual care, for osteoarthritis of the hip or knee: a randomized controlled trial.
 1: clinical effectiveness.”
 Osteoarthritis and Cartilage 21(4) 2013